welchbj/ctf/docs/web.md

 TODO: native browser APIs

+### Scroll to Text Fragment (STTF)

+[STTF](https://github.com/WICG/ScrollToTextFragment) is a browser feature that allows for automatic scrolling to certain text that might appear in a document (via the URL hash).
+The Chromium team has put together [a document discussing the security impliciations of STTF](https://docs.google.com/document/d/1YHcl1-vE_ZnZ0kL2almeikAj2gkwCq8_5xwIae7PVik/edit#heading=h.uoiwg23pt0tx).
+A complex challenge involving STTF was presented in [PlaidCTF 2020](https://dttw.tech/posts/B19RXWzYL).

 ### JavaScript Utilities

 This section covers some basic utilities provided in the major browsers' native runtimes.